L8-Alphine/HytaleExtras/README.md

 # HyExtras

-HyExtras is an unofficial server mod for Hytale that **extends** the native Trigger Volume system with new effects and conditions.
+HyExtras is a modular creator and developer toolkit for Hytale servers, adding optional systems, APIs, and interaction tools that server owners can enable only when they need them.
 It does **not** replace, shadow, or compete with any native Trigger Volume functionality, and it is not affiliated with or endorsed by Hypixel Studios.

 ## Compatibility